 - Build foundational learning skills

-In conclusion, sensory play is a vital component of a baby’s development as it allows them to engage their senses, process sensations, and interpret the world around them.
+In conclusion, sensory play is an important part of a baby’s development as it allows them to engage their senses, process sensations, and interpret the world around them.
 By incorporating sensory play into a baby’s daily routine, we provide them with valuable opportunities for growth, learning, and the development of problem-solving, motor skills, and abstract thinking.
-Embracing sensory play as an integral part of a baby’s early years can have a profound impact on their cognitive and language development, laying the groundwork for a lifetime of learning and exploration.
+Embracing sensory play as part of a baby’s early years can have a significant impact on their cognitive and language development, laying the groundwork for a lifetime of learning and exploration.